Kingdom Fungi: Characteristics, Classification, Reproduction

 1. The study of fungi is called Mycology.

-3. Fungi are saprophytic, that is, they get their nutrition from rotten or dead substances.
+3. Fungi are saprophytic; they get their nutrition from rotten or dead substances.
 They are also called decomposers because they decompose rotten materials.

-4. They are cosmopolitan, meaning they are found in all three places, the Hydrosphere, the Lithosphere, and the atmosphere.
-Or, the living beings who are found in these three circles are called cosmopolitan.
+4. They are cosmopolitan, meaning they are found in all three places: the Hydrosphere, the Lithosphere, and the atmosphere.
+The living beings who are found in these three circles are called cosmopolitan.

-5. Their body is multicellular and eukaryotic cells are found in them.
-But there is an exception in this kingdom yeast is kept which is single-celled.
+5. Their body is multicellular, and eukaryotic cells are found in them.
+But there is an exception in this KingdomKingdom: yeast is kept, which is single-celled.

-6. Fungi are made up of many cells and each of these cells is called a hypha many hyphae together form a mycelium, which is called the body of the fungi.
-The word Mycology came from this Mycelium.
+6. Fungi comprise many cells, each called a hypha.
+Many hyphae together form a mycelium, the fungi’s body.
+The word Mycology comes from this Mycelium.

-8. And when the nucleus divides inside the fungal filament to create many nuclei and the seeds of these nuclei do not form any septum, then such a multinucleated structure is called a coenocytic hypha.
+8. When the nucleus divides inside the fungal filament to create many nuclei, and the seeds of these nuclei do not form a septum, this multinucleated structure is called a coenocytic hypha.

-9. The cell wall is found in them, which is made of chitin.
+9. The cell wall is made of chitin, which is found in them.
 Chitin is the second most abundant organic substance on this earth, and the first place is cellulose.

 10. Both fungi and animals store their food in the form of glycogen.